v-mholloway/edge-developer.es-ES/microsoft-edge/devtools-guide-chromium/accessibility/accessibility-tab.md

    WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
    See the License for the specific language governing permissions and limitations under the License.  -->
-# <a name="test-accessibility-using-the-accessibility-tab"></a>Probar la accesibilidad mediante la pestaña Accesibilidad
+# <a name="test-accessibility-using-the-accessibility-tab"></a>Probar la accesibilidad con la pestaña Accesibilidad

 La **pestaña Accesibilidad** es donde se ve el árbol de accesibilidad, los atributos ARIA y las propiedades de accesibilidad calculada de los nodos DOM.